Bistrița Mountains

 The Bistrița Mountains (Munții Bistriței; Besztercei-havasok) are mountain ranges in northern central Romania.

 Geologically these ranges are considered part of the Inner Eastern Carpathians group of the Eastern Carpathians.
 Within Romania, however, it is traditional to divide the Eastern Carpathians in Romanian territory into three geographical groups (north, center, south), instead in Outer and Inner Eastern Carpathians.
 The Romanian categorization is indicated below.

-The Bistrița mountain range consist of the following mountains.
+The Bistrița mountain range consists of the following mountains.